Khaddi Kebab

 Whole spiced lamb wrapped in cloth and slow-cooked overnight in a buried pit fire — the deep-desert Balochi celebration meat.

 Khaddi kebab — the 'pit kebab' — is what Balochi tribes cook for very important guests or important occasions.
-A pit is dug, a fire built and burned down to coals, an entire goat or lamb is rubbed with rock salt and spices, wrapped in cloth or banana leaves, lowered into the pit on top of the coals, covered with more coals and earth, and left to slow-cook for 8-10 hours.
+A pit is dug, a fire built and burned down to coals, an entire goat or lamb is rubbed with rock salt and spices, its belly stuffed with rice (with nuts and raisins), and wrapped, lowered into the pit on top of the coals, covered with more coals and earth, and left to slow-cook for several hours.
 The result is extraordinarily tender meat with a smoky desert-earth perfume.
-Brought to the table on a large platter with sajji rice.
+The rice cooks inside the belly in the animal's own rendered fat, and the whole carcass is brought to the table on a large platter.
 Cannot really be replicated in a kitchen — but a version exists.

 A whole lamb cooked underground in a pit, the meat falling off the bone with the lightest touch.
 Outside dark and smoky; inside pink and impossibly tender.
 Eaten standing around the unearthed pit at the moment it's opened.